fasten-project/fasten/analyzer/compliance-analyzer/README.md

         If you need to use your own Kafka instance, please set its address
         [here](https://github.com/fasten-project/fasten/blob/d42f3ec828d0e6c0663e7db566b0b18df2b0d5a7/analyzer/compliance-analyzer/src/main/resources/k8s/qmstr/job.yaml#L39).

+1. (Optional) When using a custom Kubernetes namespace, make sure to create it first:
+    ```bash
+    kubectl create namespace myownnamespace
+    ```

 1. Start the plugin specifying the path to the cluster credentials file as an environment variable:
     ```bash